 There are various options available with PDFescape, and it can be confusing to start with.
 There's a desktop version that offers one free and two paid-for modes, and an online version that's free but limited.
 Still with us?

-The free online version covers reading, editing, creation, form filling and annotation, but there's a limit on the size of PDFs that you can work with – 10MB or 100 pages.
+The online free pdf editor covers reading, editing, creation, form filling and annotation, but there's a limit on the size of PDFs that you can work with – 10MB or 100 pages.
 The free online editor is also unable to edit text in existing PDF files.

 PDFescape Desktop is the offline version of the tool, and this is available in Free, Premium and Ultimate editions.
 While the free version of the program is certainly useful, the two more powerful editions available are obviously more useful.
 Both of these are available on a subscription basis, which will come as a disappointment to anyone who prefers to buy their software outright.